koynakhare/visumind/README.md

 OPENAI_API_KEY=your_openai_key
 JWT_SECRET=your_jwt_secret

-Start the development server
+# Run development server
 npm run dev
 Open http://localhost:3000

 📝 Usage

-Create a Project – Go to the dashboard and create a new project.
+- Create a Project – Go to the dashboard and create a new project.

-Upload Documents – Add PDFs or images relevant to the project.
+- Upload Documents – Add PDFs or images relevant to the project.

-Ask Questions – Navigate to the assistant page, select the project, and query the AI.
+- Ask Questions – Navigate to the assistant page, select your project, and query the AI.

-Get Answers – Receive AI responses based on your uploaded content.
+- Receive Answers – Get AI-powered responses instantly!

 📂 Project Structure
 visumind/